-The Undergraduate Service Scholar Capstone is a two semester experience that uses community service and self reflection to enable students to see how their values, education and career goals mesh with real-world problems.
+The Undergraduate Service Scholar Capstone is a two-semester experience that uses community service and self-reflection to enable students to see how their values, education and career goals coincide with real-world problems.

-Selection: Undergraduate Service Scholar candidates will submit a two page proposal and a timeline of activities by early spring or fall semester with the approval of their community agency or faculty advisor.
+Undergraduate Service Scholar candidates will submit a two-page proposal and a timeline of activities by early spring or fall semester with the approval of their community agency/faculty advisor.
 Successful candidates will be notified of their acceptance into the program by the end of the add/drop period of each semester.
-USS may register for up to 3 credits of Honors research each semester.

-The Undergraduate Service Scholar (USS) will develop a project in collaboration with their community agency or faculty advisor (USS Advisor) to be carried out by their organization over the course of the academic year.
-The USS will manage the project, visit the Volunteer Opportunities Fair (Weds Sept 16th from 10:30-2:30 pm in 2406 MSC this fall), provide three written reflections per semester (six total) on the progress of their projects as well as any issues they have run into and their method for solving them, participate in an eCampus discussion of their experiences and provide both HUR and their USS Advisor with a final write up of their program efforts/implementation instructions and any associated materials by the 15th of the last full month of the second semester (April or Nov 15th).
+After submitting the Proposal and Timeline, the Undergraduate Service Scholar (USS) will develop a project in collaboration with their community agency or faculty advisor (USS Advisor) to be carried out by their organization over the course of the academic year.
+The USS will manage the project, and provide three written reflections per semester (six total) on the progress of their projects as well as any issues they have run into and their method for solving them.